Best French Press Brewers (Top 6 Coffee Pots For 2017)

 In my opinion, coffee brewed in a French Press is some of the best tasting coffee you can drink at home.
 It’s super easy to brew, there’s hardly any cleanup, and if you like your coffee strong like I do nothing beats it.
 However, not everyone is a fan and shares my enthusiasm for the French Press and say that even when using the best French Press method, the end results can produce “dirty” coffee because the porous coffee filter allows for much more sediment to enter into the cup that would otherwise remain behind.

 I say what nonsense, sure you might get a bit more sediment passing through into your cup, but the end brew is a much fuller bodied cup of coffee.
 Plus, you aren't using paper filters which means that there is no paper waste.
-Not only that, because of the more porous metal filter found in the French Press much more of the coffee bean's essential (healthy) oils go directly into your coffee cup delivering much more flavor which is lost when using paper coffee filters found on other coffee makers.
+Not only that, because of the more porous metal filter found in the French Press much more of the coffee bean's essential (healthy) oils go directly into your coffee cup delivering much more flavor which is often lost when using paper coffee filters found on other coffee makers.

-The French Press is really a classic method of brewing coffee, and if done it right, it can produce a great cup.
+The French Press is a classic method of brewing coffee, and if done it right, it can produce a great cup.
 Like I said above if you love strong coffee, you'll love using the French Press coffee maker.

-I’m guessing that if you are reading this, you either own a French Press and you're looking for a new replacement, or you have never owned a French Press coffee maker before and you're looking to buy one (you’re a French Press virgin).
+I’m guessing that if you are reading this, you either own a French Press and you're looking for a new replacement, or you have never owned a French Press coffee maker before and you're seeking to buy one (you’re a French Press virgin).

-Well in this article I have handpicked some of the French Press coffee pots that I have used in the past, or I own now.
+Well in this article I have handpicked some of the best French Press coffee pots that I have used in the past, or I own now.
 The coffee presses are suitable for both newbies and those that are seasoned pros.
 So sit back, grab a large cup of coffee and let’s take a look at my handpicked favorites.

-Top Rated French Press Coffee Makers
+Best French Press Coffee Makers (Top Rated Picks For 2017)

 The French Press has many names depending on which part of the globe you're drinking your coffee.
 Some call it a cafetière others call it a coffee plunger, coffee press, or simply a press pot.
 Whatever you want to call it the French Presses typically all look the same and operate in the same fashion.